steveaq/steveaq.github.io/_posts/2022-03-18-FBREF-Data-Scraping-Walk-Through-pt2.md

 - [ ] *Assess the meaningful metrics we need to start making some predictions on player suitability to positions.*

 We have not yet aquired any player level data.
-This post will outline the methods by which player level performance data can be webscraped from FBREF.com and using that information to compare player metrics.
-Most of the code has been repurposed from this great [article](https://frankphopkins.medium.com/scraping-fbref-to-perform-comparative-football-player-analysis-cb8a1a2675a6) from [Frank Hopkins](https://frankphopkins.medium.com/) on how to scrape data from FBREF in order to compare players.
+This post will outline the methods by which player level performance data can be webscraped from FBREF.com and how to use that information to compare player metrics.
+Some of the code in this post has been repurposed from this great [article](https://frankphopkins.medium.com/scraping-fbref-to-perform-comparative-football-player-analysis-cb8a1a2675a6) from [Frank Hopkins](https://frankphopkins.medium.com/) on how to scrape data from FBREF in order to compare players.

 Code and notebook for this post can be found [here](https://github.com/steveaq/Webs-Scraping-for-Fooball-Data-/blob/main/FBREF%20League%20%26%20Team%20Data%20Exploration.ipynb).